 Also take into account major holidays to make sure even if you’re taking a day off, customers from other countries that don’t observe those days off can get the support they need.

 #10 Be personal, friendly and treat each customer with respect

 Customer service on social media is very much a one-on-one experience.
 By making it personal, you can turn an unhappy customers situation into an opportunity to build a better relationship.

 Use a friendly tone.
 Addressing your customer by their first name and having your team members sign off with their first name can help make the interaction more personal.

 Example of friendly and personal customer service interaction on Twitter.

 At the end of the day, customer service is about listening and personal interaction.

 Make sure you provide timely response, don’t make your customers jump through hoops, surprise and delight, go the extra mile, follow up and most important of all, show that you care.

-Let me show you step by step how to apply these strategies into your business
+Would you like me to show you step by step how to apply these strategies into your business?

 Over to you – have you been using social media for customer service?
 What works, and what doesn’t?
 Share your insights and experience in the comment area below!